Renovations include adding a Mongolian grill.

 Wyman Commons and the Student Center

 We serve meals in both Wyman Commons and the Student Center.
-Recently renovated and expanded, Wyman Commons—an all-you-can-eat facility for students, faculty, and staff—is our campus dining hall, serving three meals a day Monday through Friday and brunch and dinner on weekends.
-The Student Center, with a cook-to-order retail menu, serves meal equivalencies and various snacks—and offers games and live entertainment as well.
+Wyman Commons—an all-you-care-to-eat facility for students, employees, and the public—is our campus dining hall, serving three meals a day Monday through Friday and brunch and dinner on weekends.
+The Student Center, with a cook-to-order retail menu, serves meal exchanges, and various snacks, a micro-market, games, and live entertainment as well.

 Sustainability in Action